alasidig/express-cookies-todo/README.md

 - Open the Chrome inspector and switch to the Application tap > Storage > cookies > http://127.0.0.1
 - Add tasks using the form and observe the content of the tasks cookie
 - As an exercise add a button to remove the task from the cookie
+- you can run it on replit [https://replit.com/@alasidig/cookies#index.js](https://cookies.alasidig.repl.co/)